12-Monkeys-Developers/cthulhuhack/README.md

 Options
 - Fortune: activates/deactivates the display on the form
     - The GM activates the option and makes the number of tokens available to the players.
-    - Display of the number of tokens under the portrait and possibility to spend for a player (known limitation: after spending, you have to close and open the card to see the remaining number updated)
+    - Display of the number of tokens under the portrait
+    - Only a GM could spend a token (Known limitation: after spending, you have to close and open the card to see the remaining number updated)
+    - A message is displayed in the chat when a token is spent
 - Adrenaline: activates/deactivates the display on the card
     - Under the portrait: token lightning for the player, skull and crossbones for the GM.
 - Hit dice as a resource: activates/deactivates the display on the form